hth313/OS4/doc/idioms.rst

 The call backs presented above used ordinary ``GOTO`` instructions in a similar fashion as what was done with error returns.
-As the ``GOTO`` instruction only reaches 63/64 words distance, having a couple of routines may result in that some ``GOTO``s may be out of range.
+As the ``GOTO`` instruction only reaches 63--64 words distance, having a couple of routines may result in that some ``GOTO`` may be out of range.

-There is nothing that says that the ``(P+N)`` words need to be ``GOTO`` instructions, we could use 10-bit code pointers instead and have reachability anywhere in the 4k page (given that we align our call backs).
+There is nothing that says that the ``(P+N)`` words need to be ``GOTO`` instructions.
+We could actually use 10-bit code pointers instead and have reachability anywhere in the 4k page (given that we align our call backs).

 Our invocation of routine would then become: